88km Course Description

 The (mostly) sheltered Torpedo Bay to the West of Barrabadeen Peninsula will host the Swim Leg.
-In late August water temperatures are likely to be closer to cool than freezing and Barrabadeen blocks the predominant South Easterly breeze, making for an achievable and awakening first leg.
+In October water temperatures are likely to be cool to comfortable.
+Barrabadeen blocks the predominant South Easterly breeze, making for an achievable first leg.

 2. Cape York MTB Adventures Paddle Leg

 At the completion of the swim, participants will collect paddlecraft and associated equipment and head west, straight across Barrabadeen Bay.
 A sharp left hand before the shore directs paddlers towards Tinaroo Village and then out into the more open and potentially exposed waters of Lake Tinaroo.
 Paddlers will head East past Platypus Bay Campground and steadily turn North East, keeping the Danbulla side of Tinaroo on their left and Fong On Peninsula on their right.
 A boat flying the Grin n Bear It Flag marks the turnaround (at approx 4km).
 From here competitors will hug the shoreline on their return, paddle directly past Barrabadeen headland and back across to the bouy at the western side of Barrabadeen Bay to commence their second lap.

 Paddle leg cut off time 9:15am